-The MA in Professional Communication is a 36 credit, two-year program delivered through online courses and an annual three-week residency held on campus in Victoria, B.C.
+The MA in Professional Communication is a 36 credit, two-year program delivered through online courses and an immersive on-campus residency in both years.

 The on-campus residencies at the beginning of each study year allow students to become acquainted with the Royal Roads University culture; faculty and fellow students.

 - begin the study of core elements of the program;

 - listen to lectures and seminars by external experts in the field;

 - develop team and leadership skills essential for future distance-delivered semesters;

 - consolidate learning acquired during the program; and

 - benefit from small-group mentoring and personal consultation.